thisaldesilva/maintenance-scheduling-GA/README.md

 The GA can now create an initial population of chromosomes by ﬁlling 7-gene chromosomes with genes randomly selected from the corresponding pools.
 A sample of such a chromosome is shown in Figure 7.9.

-#### Deﬁne a ﬁtness function to evaluate the chromosome performance
+#### Step 3: Deﬁne a ﬁtness function to evaluate the chromosome performance

 The chromosome evaluation is a crucial part of the GA, because chromosomes are selected for mating based on their ﬁtness.
 The ﬁtness function must capture what makes a maintenance schedule either good or bad for the user.
 For our problem we apply a fairly simple function concerned with constraint violations and the net reserve at each interval.